 What Is a Gutter Guard?

-Gutters direct the flow of water away from your home and foundation, and gutter guards assist them in this effort.
+Gutters direct the flow of water away from your home and foundation, and gutter guards assist in this effort.
 Gutter guards fasten on top of or around your gutters to protect your house’s existing gutter system.

 Gutter guards provide many benefits.
 They protect the inside of your gutters from ultraviolet (UV) rays that can damage sealant and prevent pests from crawling into gutters or damaging your roof.
 They also make it easier for homeowners to clean out dirt, debris, leaves, and twigs.